Dimterion/Tasks-app/README.md

 A React application to set / edit / delete tasks.

-## Live version
+## Live Version

 [Tasks App](https://tasks-app-hazel.vercel.app/)

 ## Details

-After making a [Feedback app](https://github.com/Dimterion/Feedback-app) I've decided to play around with its code and remake it into something else.
+After making a [Feedback App](https://github.com/Dimterion/Feedback-app) I've decided to play around with its code and remake it into something else.

 It ended up being this Tasks App to keep track of your ToDos, edit and delete them.